...

 Height

-Minimum clear internal height at the net position should be 9m for recreational play and 10–12m for competitive/coaching.
+Minimum clear internal height should be 10m for club and recreational play, with 12m+ recommended for competitive and coaching use.
 Air domes naturally achieve generous apex heights due to their curved profile.
-Framed structures can be designed to specific height requirements.

 Surface Considerations